 - Office-based assistance, including off-site review of documents/plans by consultants and staff and dissemination of publications

-Technical assistance services can be requested by letter or fax to Caroline Cooper or Joseph Trotter at the CCTAP project office at American University (see contact information below).
-The letter should signed or endorsed by the chief judge or agency head, describe the services requested and the needs generating the technical assistance request.
+Technical assistance services could be requested by letter or fax to Caroline Cooper at the CCTAP project office at American University (see contact information below).
+The letter should be signed or endorsed by the chief judge or agency head, describe the services requested and the needs generating the technical assistance request.
 Summary background information relevant to the technical assistance requested, including any prior studies undertaken, should also be included.
 Within five days of receipt of the request, project staff will then contact the requestor to discuss the request in more detail, obtain additional information, if needed, and plan for service delivery.
 If on-site services are indicated, they will be designed and scheduled in collaboration with the requesting official.

-Recipients of on-site services are required to: (1) designate a local coordinator who will work with the CCTAP to develop the site agenda and serve as the point of contact for the site study; and (2) participate in the CCTAP’s evaluation and follow-up activities after submission of the technical assistance report and provide information on recommendation implementation and developments subsequent to the technical assistance services.
+Recipients of on-site services were required to: (1) designate a local coordinator who will work with the CCTAP to develop the site agenda and serve as the point of contact for the site study; and (2) participate in the CCTAP’s evaluation and follow-up activities after submission of the technical assistance report and provide information on recommendation implementation and developments subsequent to the technical assistance services.

-Representative areas for CCTAP Assistance include:
+Representative areas for CCTAP Assistance included: